fabianorodrigo/dAppSoccerbet/docs/knownIssues.md

+Known Isses
+===

-# You might also see this error if you are not using the correct ABI for the contract you are retrieving data from, requesting data from a block number that does not exist
+### You might also see this error if you are not using the correct ABI for the contract you are retrieving data from, requesting data from a block number that does not exist

 https://ethereum.stackexchange.com/questions/60295/smart-contract-error-returned-values-arent-valid-did-it-run-out-of-gas

+### Metamask put transaction in the pool it never leaves

+- Metamask: Settings / Advanced / Reset Account
+- Chrome/Brave browser: At address bar insert "chrome:restart"